squeletec/fluent-api-end-check/README.md

 ## Release notes

+#### Version 1.15 (December 11th 2018)
+- Introduced `@Start` annotation used to mark beginning of a fluent sentence, that needs to finish with `@End` for use cases, where the sentence may be composed by chaining of different interfaces, some of them not containing the ending method.

 #### Version 1.14 (November 27th 2018)
 - Fixed issue with missed externally defined end method in method reference.